datawire/quark/examples/helloRPC/README.md

 ### Python

-Make sure the python-threaded runtime integration is installed (`pip install -U datawire-quark-threaded`).
+Make sure the python-threaded integration is installed (`pip install -U datawire-quark-threaded`).

 Compile and install the Service Contract in hello.q: